lammps/lammps/doc/src/pair_sw.rst

 As annotated above, the first element in the entry is the center atom in a three-body interaction.
 Thus an entry for SiCC means a Si atom with 2 C atoms as neighbors.
-The parameter values used for the two-body interaction come from the entry where the 2nd and 3rd elements are the same.
+The parameter values used for the two-body interaction come from the entry where the second and third elements are the same.
 Thus the two-body parameters for Si interacting with C, comes from the SiCC entry.
 The three-body parameters can in principle be specific to the three elements of the